Updated 02/28/2025

 Requirement 1: All Jobs must have an EEO Category assigned

 Navigate to Client Management > Job > Jobs and ensure the EEO Category is populated for all your jobs in isolved.
 Don’t forget to check any Jobs that may be inactive as well.
-If the job was active in the prior calendar year, it will need to have an EEO Category assigned as well.
+If the job was active in the prior calendar year, it will need to have an EEO Category assigned too.

 Requirements 2 and 3: All employees must have a gender and ethnic origin assigned